Near Ridgway, CO

 Because this shot is almost due south – the different time of the year determines when it is best to shoot.
 In fall, I have found the best time to shoot is mid to late morning

 Best Time of Year to Shoot

 This location is very nice during the spring and summer.
-However, for me the best time of year is during the fall color season (depending on the year – this ranges between mid Sept to the first week in October).
+However, for me the best time of year is during the fall color season (depending on the year – this ranges between the last week in Sept - 1st week in October).
 The VERY BEST time to capture this spot would be when the aspens are turning golden but before the red ferns turn brown and die for the winter.

 What Lens(es) Do You Need

 The above shot was taken with a 50mm lens - which allowed for some compression, but still with a sense of depth.
 You can use lenses that range from 24-100mm.

 There are no permits required in the area.

 Direction of the Shot

 The shot from the road is due south @ 160°